 How CCC Complies With FERPA Requirements

-As a part of its annual ethics training, CCC will require all employees, including administrators, faculty, staff, engineers, and security personnel to complete FERPA training through an online assessment tool.
+CCC will require all employees, including administrators, faculty, staff, engineers, and security personnel to complete FERPA training through an online assessment tool.
 The online tool provides information on FERPA guidelines and allows employees to test their knowledge using real-world scenarios.
-Completing this program will satisfy the FERPA training requirement for the year.
+Completing this program will satisfy the FERPA training requirement.

 FERPA Compliance - Quick Tips